Zanana-med/Born2BeRoot/README.md

 - **Logical Volumes :** You can see it as the Partition on the standard way, they are created by allocating space from the VG using the command `lvcreate -L <size> -n <LV name> <VG name>` the `n` flag for naming the Logical Volume.
 To extend an existing LV if more space needed use the command`lvextend -L <+NewSize> <LV_Path>`.
   **Examples :**
 	+ To create : `lvcreate -L 20G data datavg`
-		+ Resault ---> New LV named data created on /dev/datavg/data with the size of 20GB
+		+ Resault ---> New LV named `data` created on `/dev/datavg/data` with the size of 20GB
 	+ To extend : `lvextend -L +5G /dev/datavg/data`
 		+ Resault ---> The `data` LV resized to 25GB

 	The `-l` flag for getting the free space from the VG by percentage, `lvextend -l 50% /dev/datavg/data` extend for us the data LV by adding 50% of the VG free space .

 + **File Systems :** used to organize, store and manage files and directories on the Logical Volume making it accessible by the operating system.
-  Before attaching Logical Volume to a specific path, we need first to pass by a necessary step which is formatting the Logical Volume, creating a Logical Volume doesn't automatically prepare it to store files, it must be formatted to a filesystem structure like **ext4** which stand for the fourth extended filesystems.
+  Before attaching Logical Volume to a specific path, we need first to pass by a necessary step which is formatting the Logical Volume, creating a Logical Volume doesn't automatically prepare it to store files, it must be formatted to a filesystem structure like **ext4** which stand for the fourth extended filesystem.

 #  Configuration of the VM